SAP/openui5-docs/docs/Component_Metadata_0187ea5.md

 });
 ```

-In addition to the common metadata for components, the `UIComponent` class provides the following metadata for UI compnents:
+In addition to the common metadata for components, the `UIComponent` class provides the following metadata for UI components:

 -   `publicMethods`: Definition of public methods for your component